You can play this game inside this web page, or you can click here to play the game as a standalone web application. Both are ad free.

 When all cards are removed from the three peaks, the game is won.

-Tripeaks Solitaire typically differ in name only.
+Tripeaks Solitaire typically differ in name & board layout.

 There are, however, different ways to play Tripeaks.
 You can play with a wild card which makes it easier to clear all three peaks.
 You can also start with an empty waste pile so that one of the exposed cards can be chosen to go to the waste pile.